OpenChain-Project/OpenChain-KWG/content/ko/blog/sample/_index.md

 ---
-title: "Sample blog"
+title: "How to write blog"
-linkTitle: "Sample"
+linkTitle: "Howto"
 weight: 100
 ---